 I’ve had so many calls from frantic HR managers and executives about millennials, that it’s become routine.
-“Over-entitled, lazy, tech-obsessed, lacking dedication, impatient” these are some of the typical complaints I get about the largest generation in U.S. history, who also happen to be “the most educated generation.”
+“Over-entitled, lazy, tech-obsessed, lacking dedication, impatient” are some of the typical complaints I get about the largest generation in U.S. history, who also happens to be “the most educated generation.”
 With the impact millennials are having on the rising costs of recruiting, hiring, onboarding, training, and attrition due to turnover, it’s no wonder that businesses are starting to worry.
 Many of us have been warning of the shift in values that millennials bring to the workforce for over 10 years.
 If you’re just starting to panic now, you’re behind the times!
 What’s more, millennials are about to become old-school.
 Yep, brace yourselves, because the next generation, Gen Z, is about to enter the workforce with a value system all their own.
-That means, you’re going to have to adapt again — and quickly.
+That means you’re going to have to adapt again — and quickly.
 Let’s explore the burgeoning data on Gen Z and get a heads up on how businesses can adjust to meet the needs of the newest members of our workforce, and thrive in a brand new business world.

 Every generation has a unique impact on the workforce, both positive and negative.
 In order to get a handle on how the latest generation of workers will be different, Essentials LLC, in one of the largest studies of its kind, surveyed nearly 70,000 high school students.
 In the study, all students took an identical 200-item assessment that described key behaviors such as proactivity, endurance, self-control and follow-through.
 The study’s Gen Z subjects were compared to Baby Boomers surveyed at the same age using a similar methodology.
 Findings show that there are some striking differences in proactivity and exhibition scores that will have an impact on your business culture.